Skip to content

 • FPS (Full Payment Submission), on or before each payday, for every employee paid

-• EPS (Employer Payment Summary), monthly if claims (e.g. Employment Allowance) or no FPS that period
+• EPS (Employer Payment Summary), monthly if claims such as the Employment Allowance apply or no FPS was sent that period

-• EYU (Earlier Year Update), correction submissions for prior years if needed
+• EYU (Earlier Year Update), correction submissions for prior tax years if needed

 Employer sizeMonthly late-filing penalty